Manipur Premier League

-The Manipur Premier League is a state-level men's franchise football league in Manipur.
+The Manipur Premier League is the highest state-level men's football league in Manipur, India.
 The first season was started in 2023, organised by the All Manipur Football Association.
+While the highest state league until the 2022–23 season, Manipur State League is still held, the champions of Manipur Premier League was given the spot for promotion to I-League 3.

 History

+The Manipur Premier League was introduced as an elite football competition in the state and become the apex of football in Manipur and provide the foundations for grassroots and youth development.
 The first season was won by both Southern Sporting Union (SSU) and Asufii Football Academy, who were declared the joint winners of the first season as the final match was abandoned due to crowd trouble.
 The second season was won by FC Raengdai representing Noney district.